ykeanu/mySQL-Bamazon/README.md

 # Bamazon: Command Line Edition
 Bamazon is a command-line application built with mySQL, node, and inquirer.
-This was built with the intention of creating a shopping-based command line app
+This was built with the intention of creating a shopping-based command line app.

 ## Instructions
 1. Navigate to `mySQL-Bamazon` repository through the command line.